-5 Surprising Ways Great Content & PPC Can Help Each Other
+5 Ways High-Quality Content & PPC Compliment Each Other

 - Use small image sizes.

-- Include a clear call-to-action.
+- Include a clear call to action.

-4. Craft Killer CTAs to Convert More Visitors
+4. Craft Killer CTAs To Convert More Visitors

-You should present a clear call-to-action on your landing page, especially for paid promotion articles.
+You should present a clear call to action on your landing page, especially for paid promotion articles.

-This could be accomplished through a form field on the side or even a pop-up CTA.
+You could accomplish this with a form field on the side or a pop-up CTA.
 This will help transform leads into conversions for your paid promotion campaign.

-People still debate whether a CTA should be placed above-the-fold or at the end of content.
+People still debate whether to place a CTA above the fold or at the end of the content.

 In terms of paid promotion, I’d suggest using your content to hook reader interest and then throwing your CTA at the end of the landing page for more conversions.